 In later Jaina literature, various authors describe the living world with a great deal of care and precision.
 For instance, Santi Suri, a Svetambara Jaina writer of the eleventh century, provides elegant descriptions of living beings, beginning with the earth beings and concluding with various classes of deities and liberated souls.
 In the Jiva Vicara Prakaranam, a text of fifty verses, he lists types of life and frequency of appearance, and cites an approximate lifespan for each.
-For instance, he states that hardened rock can survive as a distinct life form for twenty-two thousand years; "water-bodied souls" for seven thousand years; and fire for three days and three nights.15 Each of these forms demonstrates four characteristics: life, breath, bodily strength, and the sense of touch.16
+For instance, he states that hardened rock can survive as a distinct life form for twenty-two thousand years; "water-bodied souls" for seven thousand years; wind bodies for three thousand years; trees for ten thousand years; and fire for three days and three nights.
+Each of these forms demonstrates four characteristics: life, breath, bodily strength, and the sense of touch.